Best Camping Hammocks: Our 9 Top Picks Of 2023

 Best Capacity

-Let’s cut right to the chase: the Kammock Roo doesn’t only have the best capacity of all the camping hammock models in our review, it’s also one of the most comfortable we’ve ever slept in.
+The Kammock Roo doesn’t only have the best capacity of all the camping hammocks we tested, it’s also one of the most comfortable we’ve ever slept in.

 The Roo is made with silky, durable, 40-denier Gravitas diamond ripstop nylon.
 This isn’t only tough, but feels awesome against your skin and uses a fade-resistant UV inhibitor treatment that ensures the color stays bright season after season.